zhiyiYo/PyQt-Frameless-Window/README.md

 ![Acrylic Frameless Window](screenshot/acrylic_window.jpg)

+## Document
+Want to know more about PyQt-Frameless-Window?
+Please read the [help document](https://pyqt-frameless-window.readthedocs.io/) 👈

 ## Notes
 1. `FramelessWindow` provides a default custom title bar.
 If you don't like it, just rewrite it as [demo.py](./examples/demo.py) does.